Learn Hub

 How tooth count, tooth geometry, and hole layout work together to control consistency, reduce regrinding, and maintain predictable performance over time.

-How Precision Machining Makes the Specular OG1 Turn Smoother
+How Precision Machining Makes for Smoother Rotations

 Why tolerances, concentricity, and alignment matter, and why stainless steel exposes errors instead of hiding them.

-With or Without the O Ring
+With or Without the O-Ring

-How the optional O ring changes friction, sound, and feedback, and why stainless steel allows this choice without durability tradeoffs.
+How the optional O-ring changes friction, sound, and feedback, and why stainless steel allows this choice without durability tradeoffs.

 Longevity and Ownership